xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures31.md

 Document revisions cache
 ------------------------

-The ArangoDB server now provides an in-memory cache for frequently accessed document revisions.
+The AvocadoDB server now provides an in-memory cache for frequently accessed document revisions.
 Documents that are accessed during read/write operations are loaded into the revisions cache automatically, and subsequently served from there.